Jul 2, 2016

 Since 1999 Carolina Arthritis has provided infusion therapy services for patients with a variety of types of arthritis as well as osteoporosis.

 Infusion therapy involves the administration of medication by a registered nurse through a needle or catheter.
-It’s an excellent and effective alternative in cases when medication is too large to be taken orally, when a patient’s condition is too severe for oral medication, or when oral medication causes unwanted side effects.
+It’s an excellent and effective alternative when the medicine is too large to be taken orally, when a patient’s condition is too severe for oral medication, or when an oral medication causes unwanted side effects.

 If you’ve never had infusion therapy before, or are considering trying the treatment, here are five things you should know before your first infusion:

-1. Infusion times will vary depending on the medication administered—patients could be finished in as little as 15 minutes, or as long as five hours.
+- Infusion times will vary depending on the medication administered, most patients could be finished in as little as 15 minutes, but it could take as long as five hours.

-2. Stay hydrated!
-Hydration is always important, but drinking extra water in the days and hours leading up to your appointment will make it easier for the nurse to find your veins.
+- Stay hydrated!
+Hydration is always essential but drinking extra water in the days and hours leading up to your appointment will make it easier for the nurse to find your veins.

-3. Dress in layers in case you feel warm or cold during your treatment.
-This makes it easier to adjust your temperature and stay comfortable, especially if your appointment is on the longer side.
+- Dress in layers in case you feel warm or cold during your treatment.
+This makes it easier to adjust your temperature and stay comfortable, especially if your appointment is longer than expected.

-4. Bring a friend or family member to your first appointment, just in case you don’t feel well after the treatment and need help driving home.
+- Bring a friend or family member to your first appointment, just in case you don’t feel well after the treatment and need some help driving home.

-To learn more about infusion therapy and whether it’s a good choice for you, contact Carolina Arthritis and schedule an appointment today.
+To learn more about infusion therapy and whether it’s the right choice for you, contact Carolina Arthritis, and schedule an appointment today